Features / One Question Interviews

 SPB: How did Small Steps, the band, come to be?

 Duncan: Small Steps started in late 2023 outside Lexington, Kentucky when me (Jeremiah) and Coty -- our drummer -- got together in a crammed office and started writing music.
-We had an idea of what style of band we were wanting to create and …
+We had an idea of what style of band we were wanting to …

 Read more